 Break up the page with subheads and bullets

-It has been observes that more than two-third readers skim, and not read every single word.
+It has been observed that more than two-thirds readers skim, and not read every single word.
 Therefore, it is always a good idea to divide your copy into heading, subheadings and bullet points.
 You can also check first which heading and subheadings your competitors are using.
 Include important keywords in your subheadings and make sure each bullet point is precisely related to your services or products.
 Using numbers is also an attractive trick which drives people to read your copy.
 Instead of saying, “How to Get a New Job”, try something like, “6 Ways to get a new Job.”
 The second headline is more compelling and will urge you to read the whole copy.

 Avoid overuse of buzzwords